npx-json/assessment/README.md

 As described, the automatic update feature for the GeoLite2 database is not active.
 This means the accuracy of IP-to-country mapping will degrade over time until the database is updated manually.
 In a future iteration, providing a secure way to supply the MaxMind license key (e.g., via Kubernetes Secret or environment variable) and enabling periodic updates would make maintenance easier.
 Despite these limitations, the service is functional for basic IP country filtering.
 It can be improved and extended as needed – for example, adding per-customer allowlists, integrating a UI for management, using an API gateway to handle external access, or improving the error responses with JSON output.
 For now, it provides a simple, containerized solution for country-based IP filtering.

-**The auto-update process requires a license key, but I don't have access to it.
-So, I implemented the auto-update logic but left it disabled.**
+Note: The auto-update process requires a license key, but I don't have access to it.
+So, I implemented the auto-update logic but left it disabled.